Due Friday, October 14 at 11:59 pm

-This week's lectures have introduced you to some of the classic Abstract Data Types (ADTs), and now it's time to put those handy collections to use!
-With the low-level details of how these data structures work abstracted away, your attention is free to solve more interesting problems.
-This assignment asks you to write client code that leverages these ADTs to implement some nifty algorithms and systems.
+The recent lectures have introduced you to some of the classic Abstract Data Types (ADTs), and now it's time to put that knowledge to use.
+In this assignment, you will write code that leverages those ADTs to implement some nifty algorithms.
 The tasks may sound a little daunting at first, but given the powerful tools in your arsenal, each requires a very manageable amount of code.
 Let's hear it for abstraction!

 - To more fully experience the joy of using pre-written classes.
 Most of the heavy-lifting is handled by the collection ADTs.